-James Joyce, Stream of Consciousness technique and Edouard Dujardin
+James Joyce, Edouard Dujardin, and the Stream of Consciousness

-James Joyce, the Irish novelist and writer, published one of the most influential and I would suggest, difficult novels of modern times, Ulysses, in 1922.
-He used a new narrative technique known as stream of consciousness, going inside the mind of characters, revealing innermost thoughts, feelings and sensations.
+In 1922, Irish novelist and writer James Joyce published one of the most influential and difficult novels of modern times, Ulysses.
+He used a relatively new narrative technique known as stream of consciousness: going inside the characters' minds to reveal innermost thoughts, feelings, and sensations.

-But Joyce acknowledged that the idea for his controversial writings came from a French novelist, Edouard Dujardin, in particular from a short novel he'd written that appeared in serial form in a Paris magazine, Revue wagnerienne in 1887.
-These had been collected into a book published in 1888 and which, rumour has it, Joyce bought from a French railway bookstall one day.
+Joyce acknowledged that the idea for his controversial technique came from a French novelist, Edouard Dujardin; in particular from a short novel he'd written that appeared in serial form in a Paris magazine, La Revue Wagnerienne, in 1887.
+These chapters were collected into a book and published in 1888.

-The Principles of Psychology proved to be a groundbreaking book and opened the door to a new interior mental world.
-In America, William James became the first to give lessons in psychology at university.
+The Principles of Psychology (1890) proved to be a groundbreaking work, one that opened the door to a brand new understanding of interior mental worlds.

-Aspiring young writers, keen to sharpen their techniques and ride the modernist wave began to experiment in prose.
-For some novelists, 'looking into our own minds and reporting what we there discover' (William James) became all important; expressing the contents of a character's mind without interruption from the narrator was the way forward.
+Aspiring young writers, keen to sharpen their techniques and ride the modernist wave, began to experiment in prose.
+For some novelists, doing what William James suggested—"looking into our own minds and reporting what we there discover" and expressing the contents of a character's mind without interruption or mediation—became all-important.

-This was a radical turn away from realism and conventional narrative prose.
+This was a radical turn away from conventional narrative prose.
+In the US, William James was the first to give university lessons in psychology.
 The birth of the interior monologue had begun.